sourcemeta/registry/docs/index.md

 ## Roadmap

-As an early-stage bootstrapped startup, we're rapidly implementing new capabilities, but the current Registry represents just the beginning of our vision.
+As an early-stage bootstrapped startup, we're rapidly implementing new capabilities, but the current Sourcemeta One represents just the beginning of our vision.
 Your feedback is crucial in helping us build the schema management solution the industry needs.

 - **Automatic schema upgrades and downgrades**: Seamlessly serve your schemas